dwtaylornz/ffmpeg-transcode/README.md

 ### requirements
 - ffmpeg executables for windows (includes gpu offload) - https://ffmpeg.org/download.html
-- run `get-ffmpeg.ps1`
+    - run `get-ffmpeg.ps1` to get latest version of ffmpeg in current directory

 ### usage
-- Update `variables.ps1` with your settings
+- update `variables.ps1` with your settings
-- Run `transcode.ps1` in powershell
+- run `transcode.ps1` in powershell

 ### warning!
 **Script will overwrite existing source files if conversion is successfull**